 - 1. From the oscilloscope menu bar, choose File > Exit to close MAUI. - 2.
-Browse to MAUI Installer64<version>.exe and double-click it to launch the setup wizard. - 3.
+Browse to MAUI Installer64 - 3.
 Enter the current Admin Password.
 (Default is SCOPEADMIN, all uppercase.) - 4.
 Click Next to begin installation. - 5.
 Review and accept the license agreement.
 Click Next. - 6.
-At the Choose Components dialog, select the checkboxes for: - MAUI Oscilloscopes, including DSO Device Drivers and Upgrade DSO Microcode - MAUI Browsers - Optionally, select SPARQ or WavePulser if you wish to drive that instrument from the oscilloscope.
+At the Choose Components dialog, select the checkboxes for: - MAUI Oscilloscopes, including DSO Device Drivers and Upgrade DSO Microcode - · MAUI Browsers - Optionally, select SPARQ or WavePulser if you wish to drive that instrument from the oscilloscope.